jaijacobk/aurora_pg_rds_infra/README.md

 ![Screenshot](images/image_3.png)

-Now the database is all ready and your applications can start read/write to the database using the appropriate end points as shown below
+Now the database is all ready and your applications can start to read/write via the appropriate end points as shown below

 ![Screenshot](images/image_4.png)